-Chapter 23 (One of Those People) takes place in the Student Union’s pool hall when Andy raises the topic of Communism’s Historic Inevitability, something certain to happen one day, given the patterns of the past.
+Chapter Twenty-One (One of Those People) takes place in the Student Union’s pool hall when Andy raises the topic of Communism’s Historic Inevitability, something certain to happen one day, given the patterns of the past.

 Or, as Andy himself puts it: